dmccuskey/lua-corovel/README.md

 ## Lua Corovel ##

+An event-loop programming environment for Lua.

 ### Why Corovel ? ###

-I created Corovel so that I could run certain modules from my DMC Corona Library in a server environment (eg, async TCP Sockets, WebSockets, and WAMP).
-I figured if I could create an enviroment similar to the Corona SDK, then I wouldn't have to re-write any libraries.
+The name Corovel comes from the phrase "*Coro*na E*ve*nt *L*oop".
+I created it so that I could run certain modules from my DMC Corona Library in a server environment (eg, async TCP Sockets, WebSockets, and WAMP).
+I figured if I could create an enviroment similar to the Corona SDK, then I wouldn't have to re-write any of the libraries and could continue to code in my "normal" Corona-esque manner.

 The Corona SDK environment provides a rich environment for asynchronous programming via two core objects: the Corona Runtime and Corona Timer.
 The Runtime sends out events every "frame" and the Timer will call a handler after a certain time has passed.
 These are important building blocks for async code.